JitenKumar/PythonPracticeStepByStep/Errors and Exceptions Handling/Pylint/README.md

-Simple use of the Pylint to check the global score and other things
+Simple use of the Pylint to check the global score